zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 -------------------------------------------------------------------------------

 Defined by the technical difficulty of implementing specific types of functionality within the ZenPack.
-The subtypes are not mutually exclusive, and most ZenPacks will implement multiple types of functionality as defined below.
-A rough total complexity score could be created for each ZenPack by summing the complexity score of all implemented subtypes.
+The elements are not mutually exclusive, and most ZenPacks will implement multiple types of functionality as defined below.
+A rough total complexity score could be created for each ZenPack by summing the complexity score of all implemented elements.

 .. _zp_class_complexity_configuration: